zkrising/Tachi/docs/docs/contributing/components/documentation.md

 There's another folder called `includes/`, which contains some things that are constantly referenced throughout the documentation.

-At the top level, there's `mkdocs.yml`, which we'll go over later.
+At the top level, there's `mkdocs.yml` which configures how our documentation works later.

 ## Software Overview

 We use [MKDocs Material](https://squidfunk.github.io/mkdocs-material/) for our documentation.
 It extends markdown a bit to let us add things like admonitions and references.

-This is a Python package, making it the only part of our codebase that is Python based.
-As such, you'll need a way of installing python packages.

-Their documentation is **incredibly** good, so check their stuff out there if you want to use their markdown extensions.
+Their documentation is **incredibly** good, so check their stuff out there if you want to see what features are available.

-Other than that, our documentation is vanilla [markdown](https://www.markdownguide.org/basic-syntax/).
-If you know how to write a reddit comment, you know how to write documentation.
+Other than that, our documentation is [markdown](https://www.markdownguide.org/basic-syntax/).
+If you know how to format a discord message, you know how to write documentation!

-## Dependencies

-Use `pip` to install `mkdocs` and `mkdocs-material`.

-!!! danger
-	[Python package management is an utter disasterous mess](https://stackoverflow.com/questions/48941116/does-python-pip-have-the-equivalent-of-nodes-package-json).
-Feel free to set up a venv or some other elaborate rube-goldberg machine to ensure that your packages don't bleed everywhere.

-	Either way, you want to install such that is `mkdocs` on your terminal.

-	You might have to restart your terminal after installing it, depending on the alignment of `pip` with the sun.

 ## Running the Documentation

-Use `mkdocs serve` inside Tachi's `docs/` folder to start up a local documentation viewer on port `8000`.
+Use `just docs start` inside Tachi to start up a local documentation viewer on http://127.0.0.1:8001.

 This will automatically refresh when you edit anything related to the documentation, so you can quickly see how your stuff goes.